-I wrote my first e-mail newsletter in September 2006, and apart from one or two misses, I’ve sent out an update every month since.
+I wrote my first e-mail newsletter in September 2006, and for years I’ve sent out an regular updates.

-Some of my current subscribers have been with me since the beginning, and have seen my business evolve and change over the years.
+Some of my current subscribers have been with me since the beginning, and have seen my business evolve and change.

 And although, at times, I’ve struggled to think of what to write each month, I love writing my newsletter, because it gives me an opportunity to talk to people who have shown an interest in hearing what I have to say.

 That’s why I think it’s a good idea to send out a regular e-mail newsletter, whatever business you’re in.

 Why would I write an e-mail newsletter?